Is Your Garlic Oil for Pasta Natural and Safe?

 Amid widespread economically driven adulteration and mislabeling, manufacturers face significant quality assurance hurdles.
 Beta Analytic, an ISO 17025-accredited lab specializing in testing ingredients like extracts, essential oils, and flavoring compounds for their natural sources, discovered that roughly 70% of the samples analyzed yielded outcomes consistent with 100% natural sourcing.
 Situated in Florida, this facility serves stakeholders in the food and supplement industries concerned about escalating adulteration.
 Astonishingly, nearly a third of the materials tested showed, through carbon-14 analysis, complete or partial derivation from fossil fuel substrates.
 This suggests that substances labeled as "natural" might have mingled with synthetic petrochemical-derived elements somewhere in the supply chain.

 Hence, producers and subsequent distributors of premium ingredients frequently turn to third-party testing to ensure compliance with consumer expectations when labeling items as "100% natural."
-Focusing on garlic oil, wans chemicals examines the practical application of two widely employed analytical methods used to authenticate ingredient sources: carbon-14 (C14) analysis via accelerator mass spectrometry (AMS) and gas chromatography-mass spectrometry (GC-MS).
+Focusing on garlic oil, Wans Chemicals examines the practical application of two widely employed analytical methods used to authenticate ingredient sources: carbon-14 (C14) analysis via accelerator mass spectrometry (AMS) and gas chromatography-mass spectrometry (GC-MS).

 The focus on analytical methods, such as carbon-14 analysis and GC-MS, becomes crucial in authenticating garlic oil.
 While GC-MS delineates the chemical composition, offering insights into volatile compounds, AMS effectively differentiates between plant-derived sources and synthetic additives.